Published July 7, 2026 by Nicole Burke

 Don't forget: One week before harvesting, stop watering and fertilizing your plants.

-Use a sharp knife or pruning shears to cut the watermelon from the vine, leaving a couple inches of the stem attached for storage.
+Use a sharp knife or pruning shears to cut the watermelon from the vine, leaving a couple of inches of the stem attached for storage.
 You can typically expect between 2 and 4 fruits per plant.

 Make sure to harvest any remaining melons before frost arrives.